 Groundwater connectivity between the Condamine Alluvium and the Walloon Coal Measures

 Report summarising investigations into the flow of groundwater between 2 major geological formations in the Surat Basin - the Condamine Alluvium and the Walloon Coal Measures.

 Springs in the Surat CMA

 Report summarising our current understanding of springs in the Surat CMA.

 Report on the distribution and movement of groundwater in the Surat, Clarence-Moreton and Bowen basins within the Surat CMA.

 Surat CMA groundwater modelling report

 Report describing the construction and calibration of the current regional groundwater flow model used by OGIA to predict water pressure impacts on aquifers in the Surat CMA.

-- Groundwater modelling report for the Surat Cumulative Management Area, main report (PDF, 21MB)
+- Groundwater modelling report for the Surat CMA, main report (PDF, 21MB)

 - Conduct a bore search for information about the predicted impacts of water extraction on individual bores.